IronWolf Health Management improves NAS system reliability — with the industry’s most comprehensive embedded analysis and recovery software.

 What Seagate drives support IHM functionality?

 IHM is an exclusive feature of Seagate’s IronWolf and IronWolf Pro drives only.
 Yes, I know people put a variety of drives into NAS boxes, but unlike other drives IronWolf is designed specifically for NAS performance, so you really should start sticking to that.
-Your Synology NAS system will auto-detect and indicate to you if IHM is supported.
+Your NAS system will auto-detect and indicate to you if IHM is supported.

 How frequently does a user run the IronWolf health test?